torvald/TorWAL/README.md

-# window-activity-logger
+# TorWAL

+Previously known as `window-activity-logger`, but as a friend pointed out, `TorWAL` was more fitting.

-Window Activity Logger (WAL!) - a tool to collect and make stats of your windows use (in Linux)
+Yeah, so this is my Window Activity Logger (WAL, not an overload term at all!) - a tool to collect and make stats of your windows use (in Linux)

 Perfect for tracking home office time!